 What is the best fast food to eat while pregnant?

-The best fast food to eat while pregnant is a grilled chicken sandwich, fillet baked potato, homemade soup (easy to reheat), bean burrito, or grilled chicken salad.
+The best fast food to eat while pregnant is a grilled chicken sandwich, filled baked potato, homemade soup (easy to reheat), bean burrito, or grilled chicken salad ‒ they all make delicious, quick healthy pregnancy meals.

 These options tend to have a substantial amount of protein with limited fats and carbs.